puppetlabs/puppet-vscode/docs/index.md

 ## Features
 This project is a visual studio code extension which provides Puppet Language support, including the following features:

-+ Syntax Highlighting
++ Syntax highlighting
-+ Real-time linting
++ Code snippets
-+ PDK commands
++ Linting
-+ Auto-complete for facts and most (?)
-Puppet language facets
++ IntelliSense for resources, parameters and more
-+ Preview node graphs
++ Validation of `metadata.json` files
++ Import from `puppet resource` directly into manifests
-+ More!
++ Node graph preview
++ Puppet Development Kit integration
++ (Experimental) Local debugging of Puppet manifests

 ## Getting Started